 He set about developing a piece of wearable tech that would connect to a mobile app, allowing you to know instantly if horse and rider parted company.
 This ingenious piece of kit was released last month and has already been downloaded several times by safety-conscious riders.

-The EquineTrac product works by fitting a small wireless sensor to a saddle, numnah, or martingale.
-The rider needs to download the EquineTrac mobile app and enable Bluetooth, then, if the horse and rider part company, the device immediately alerts their emergency contacts.
+The EquineTrac product fits a small wireless sensor to a saddle, numnah, or martingale.
+The rider needs to download the EquineTrac mobile app and enable Bluetooth.
+If the horse and rider are part of the company, the device immediately alerts their emergency contacts.

 Not only that, but it will also include the GPS location of the fall so that the rider can be easily found.

 Even if the Bluetooth connection fails, riders can access the second layer of protection by manually pushing the stop button.
-The sensor is turned on just once and has a unique code that is assigned to one rider’s account.
-So, in the case of busy yards with lots of riders, everyone has a unique ID that won’t interfere with other sensors.
+The sensor is turned on just once and has a unique code assigned to one rider’s account.
+So, in busy yards with lots of riders, everyone has a unique ID that won’t interfere with other sensors.

 Takeaway: Engineering for Equestrianism

-Horses are magnificent creatures that have been used by humans for transportation, warfare, and labor for centuries.
-In recent years, however, horses have also become popular athletes, competing in disciplines such as dressage, show jumping, and eventing.
-As horse sports have become more popular and competitive, so has the need for engineering solutions that can help improve equine performance.
+Horses are magnificent creatures that humans have used for transportation, warfare, and labor for centuries.
+In recent years, however, they have also become popular athletes, competing in disciplines such as dressage, show jumping, and eventing.
+As horse sports have become more popular and competitive, so have engineering solutions that can help improve equine performance.

-Some of the engineering challenges faced by those who work in the equestrian world include designing better saddles and horseshoes, developing new methods of training and exercise, and creating better facilities for housing and caring for horses. engineers are also working on developing new technologies that can be used to monitor horses’ health and track their progress during competition.
+Some of the engineering challenges faced by those working in the equestrian world include designing better saddles and horseshoes, developing new training and exercise methods, and creating better facilities for housing and caring for horses.
+Engineers are also working on developing new technologies that can be used to monitor horses’ health and track their progress during competition.

-The goal of all these efforts is to help make horseback riding safer and more enjoyable for both horses and riders.
+All these efforts aim to help make horseback riding safer and more enjoyable for both horses and riders.

 First, it is important to consider the horse’s conformation or physical build.
-This will help to identify any potential areas of discomfort and ensure that the saddle fits properly.
-Second, the rider’s weight and riding style must be taken into account.
-A heavier rider will need a different saddle than a lighter rider who uses a more gentle riding style.
+This will help identify any potential discomfort areas and ensure that the saddle fits properly.
+Second, the rider’s weight and riding style must be considered.
+A heavier rider will need a different saddle than a lighter rider with a more gentle riding style.
 Finally, the type of activity that the horse will be doing must be considered.
-This will help to determine the size and shape of the saddle as well as any special features that may be needed.
+This will help determine the saddle’s size and shape and any special features that may be needed.